 - Conversion.
 Services like Google Analytics can actually track conversion rates too, which (of course) are one of the most important metrics.

 A lot of companies use Google for their display advertising metrics.
 Google has the most extensive and robust third-party advertising network out there.
 So, Google Display Ads KPIs tend to be among some of the most important.
-But they aren’t the only advertising KPIs that you need to look out for.
+But they aren’t the only digital advertising KPIs that you need to look out for.

 Programmatic Advertising KPIs